billkendrick/iverba-2/DETAILS.md

 This gives flexibility in adding new features, as well as improving performance of the game.

+## Dictionaries
+Separate language dictionaries are supported (NOT FULLY, YET), and utilize the 26 Latin characters "A" through "Z" found in English.
+Letters with diacrtics (e.g., "ę", "í", and "ñ") are normalized to the non-diacritic versions (e.g., "e", "i" and "n", in the exampels above.)

+This has a number of benefits: (1) reducing the number of unique characters to support within the game (around two dozen, rather than over 50), (2) simplifying the input required from the user (and supporting such input on the Atari keyboard);
+important in a fast-paced game such as this!, and (3) allowing a wider variety of words to be entered, given a set of letters dealt by the game (e.g., in French, the letters
+B, E, L, O, Q, S, and U can be used to spell "BLOQUES", representing either "bloqués" ('blocked') "bloques" ('blocks')).

+The downside is that words that are only spelled with certain diacritical letters would need to be spelled "incorrectly" in the game (e.g., in German, it would only be possible to input the word "übrige" ('rest') as "UBRIGE"; but "ubrige" is not a German word).

+Along with the 26 letters common (with and without diacritics) across various Latin languages, the German eszett ("ß") is also supported.
+(See [README.md] on how to input characters.)

 ## Some technical features
 ### Binary search
 The game uses a binary search routine to find whether or not